Zest-studi-o/P01-Allotment-gardens/README.md

 # CITY GARDENS

-City Gardens is a website designed to connect potential and active users of the community garden allotments available in Dublin city, find their locations, enquire or apply and inform on how to take the best use of them once taking part.
+City Gardens is a website designed to connect potential and active users of the community garden allotments available in Dublin city, find their locations, enquire or apply and be informed on how to take the best use of them once taking part.

 ![City Gardens](docs/mockup-white.png)